MauRuRo/MSP4-CrossFitCommunityApp/README.md

 This README file has been structured (and is in parts copied from (where similar information applied)) based on the extremely thorough README file of my fellow CI student [Clint Davis's  project: Focus Fitness](https://github.com/Clinton-Davis/focus_fitness/blob/master/README.md).

-###### <i>Disclaimer: This project was created for educational use only as part of the Code Institute Full Stack Software Development Course for Milestone 4 Django!</i>

  <div align="right">